-It must be a new technology, or an innovative modification of an existing technology, that will have benefits to the patient or the NHS when judged against comparators.
+- It must be a new technology, or an innovative modification of an existing technology, which will have benefits to the patient or the NHS when judged against comparators.

-The technology has one of the following CE marks (or equivalent regulatory approval) or is expected to get one within 12 months:
+- The technology must have one of the following CE marks (or equivalent regulatory approval) or be expected to get one within 12 months:

 - a medical device (under EC directive 2007/47/EC or 93/42/EEC)

 - an active medical device (under EC directive 90/385/EEC)